greggersaurus/OpenSteamController/DevBoard/README.md

  and [lpc_chip_11uxx_lib](./lpc_chip_11uxx_lib).

 A project can be imported into LPCXpresso by selecting:
- File -> Import -> Existing Project into Workspace -> Select root directory
+ File -> Import -> General -> Existing Project into Workspace -> Select root directory

 Run Project -> Build All to compile.